Anodynous/stenogotchi/README.md

 - Hassle-free switching between devices without the need to install and configure Plover
 - On-the-go stenographic recording

 Stenogotchi is built on top of [Pwnagotchi](https://github.com/evilsocket/pwnagotchi), but instead of hungering for WPA handshakes it feeds on your steno chords.
 It emulates a BT HID device for connecting to a host and output can be toggled between STENO and QWERTY mode on the fly.
-The friendly UI optimized for low-power eINK displays is also accessible as a web-ui version, making both the eINK display and buttonSHIM modules optional.
+The friendly UI optimized for low-power eINK displays is also accessible as a web UI version, making both the eINK display and buttonSHIM modules optional.
 If the RPI0w always will be powered over microUSB a separate battery pack is not needed.
 The suggested UPS-Lite 1000 mAH battery provides 3+ hours of runtime and supports pass-through charging.

 ## Hardware
 | Module                                                                           | Status       |